jackmerrill/maatt.fr/content/ideas.md

 - Pop-up web server
     - Two flags: one for port, another for directory (if you want to specify)
     - Written in Zig to experiment
-- APT repo generator
+- Software repository generator
     - TOML config because why not
+    - Takes TOML configs for apps and creates platform-specific packages (eg. Flatpak, DEB/APT, XBPS, et al)
+    - Makes it easy to serve as a repo and download site for your projects